+What is the most effective brand story to tell?
+Do we just focus on relating our purpose?
+When do we talk about our product/service?
 There is no one universal answer.
 We can’t create just one story and expect it to be optimal regardless of where our prospects are in their journey to becoming our customers.

 We need multiple stories in our arsenal.
 Creating one powerful story is no easy task.
 So being told you have to come up with multiple stories can feel exasperating.

 The good news is that if we understand the key elements of our story framework, we can mix and match those elements to create a compelling story that lines up with wherever our prospects are in their journey.

 There are multiple elements of an effective framework.
 We’ll focus on the three major ones to help us understand how to build our stories: